thibault-cne/bytes/readme.md

 ## Disclaimer

-This crate do not intend to replace any other crates, it is only for educational purposes only.
+This crate do not intend to replace any other crates, it is for educational purposes only.